sirpaulmcd/sirpaulmcd.github.io/markdown/Tutorials-And-Cheat-Sheets/One-Offs/Creating-A-Cybera-Cluster-With-Hadoop.md

 ---
 layout: default
 title: Creating a Cybera Cluster With Hadoop
-permalink: /tutorials/creating-a-cybera-cluster-with-hadoop/
+permalink: /tutorials-cheat-sheets/one-offs/creating-a-cybera-cluster-with-hadoop/
-parent: Tutorials
+parent: One-Offs
-# grand_parent: Blog
+grand_parent: Tutorials and Cheat Sheets
 has_children: false
 nav_order: 1
+nav_exclude: false
+has_toc: false
 ---

+# Creating a Cybera Cluster with Hadoop

 During my master's program, we had to run Hadoop on a Cybera cluster.
 A majority of the class had trouble with the installation process so I made this tutorial.